rmckee75/Advanced-CAD/README.md

 ### Picture
 ![alt text](gearboxpic.png)
 ### Lessons & Methods
-In this assignment I relearned how to use revolved base and cut (in the knob part) and learned how to use gear mates in the assembly.
+In this assignment, I relearned how to use revolved base and cut (in the knob part) and learned how to use gear mates in the assembly.

 ## Motion Study
 ### Objective